JungeAlexander/cocoscore/README.md

 Text mining of the biomedical literature has been successful in retrieving interactions between proteins, non-coding RNAs, and chemicals as well as in determining tissue-specific expression and subcellular localization.
 Simple co-occurrence-based scoring schemes can uncover such associations by finding entity pairs that are frequently mentioned together but ignore the textual context of each co-occurrence.

-CoCoScore implements an improved context-aware co-occurrence scoring scheme that uses textual context to assess whether an association is described or not.
-CoCoScore achieves an area under the ROC curve of 0.94, compared to 0.92 for previous approaches, based on a dataset of curated disease-gene associations.
+CoCoScore implements an improved context-aware co-occurrence scoring scheme that uses textual context to assess whether an association is described in a given sentence or not.
+CoCoScore achieves superior performance compared to previous approaches that rely on constant sentence scores, based on datasets of disease-gene, tissue-gene, and protein-protein associations.
-In our research, we use [distant supervision](doc/example/example.md#appendix-distant-supervision) to create an automatic, but noisy, labelling of a large dataset of sentences co-mentioning diseases and genes.
+In our research, we use [distant supervision](doc/example/example.md#appendix-distant-supervision) to create an automatic, but noisy, labelling of a large dataset of sentences co-mentioning two entities of interest.

 ## Quick start